Iran Air Flight 655: Iranian government account

 Iranians in Larestan County, Fars province, mourn those who died on board Flight 655.

 According to the Iranian government, the shootdown was both intentional and unlawful.
 Even if a mistaken identification was made - which Iran never accepted - it argued that this constituted negligence and recklessness amounting to an international crime, not an accident.

 In particular, Iran expressed skepticism about claims of misidentification, noting that the cruiser's advanced Aegis radar correctly tracked the flight and its IFF mode 3 beacon; two other US warships in the area, Sides and Montgomery, also identified the aircraft as civilian; and the flight was well within a recognized international air corridor.
 It also noted that the crew of Vincennes were trained to handle simultaneous attacks by hundreds of enemy aircraft.
-Iran found it more plausible that Vincennes was looking for an opportunity to use its force, and that it had been predisposed to treat Iran as hostile, citing a statement by David Carlson, commander of the USS Sides, published in the September 1989 issue of Proceedings in which he stated that Vincennes "hankered for an opportunity to show its stuff".
+Iran found it more plausible that Vincennes was looking for an opportunity to use its force, and that it had been predisposed to treat Iran as hostile, citing a statement by David Carlson, commander of USS Sides, published in the September 1989 issue of Proceedings in which he stated that Vincennes "hankered for an opportunity to show its stuff".